splunk/addonfactory-ucc-generator/docs/index.md

 ## What UCC generates

-When you use UCC to create an add-on, the following elements are generated and stored in the appriopriate folders:
+When you use UCC to create an add-on, the following elements are generated and stored in the appropriate folders:

 * UI is stored in the `appserver` folder,
 * Python REST handlers that support UI CRUD operations are stored in the `bin` folder,